csgillespie/In-silico-Systems-Biology/README.md

 ### Latex code

 The latex code should compile using either *latex* or *pdflatex*.
-The figures are found in the graphics directory as both eps and pdf files.
+The figures are found in the graphics directory.
+The graphics directory contains both eps and pdf graphic files.

 ### R code

 The R code used in this chapter is found in the R directory.
 The code is not meant for *industrial style* stochastic simulation.
 Rather, it is used to illustrate algorithms described in the chapter.
-The **R** directory contains the following files:
- * gillespie.R, pleap.R, deterministic.R, diffusion.R, lna.R: These files contain the simulator algorithms.
- *  LV.R: the model specification used in by the simulators
- *  examples.R: Example simulator function calls
- *  graphics1.R and graphics2.R: code used to construct the figures in the paper
- *  sim_summary.R: A function that can uses Rs parallel capabilities to simulate multiple instances.
+The code has been placed into a simple R package.
+More details to follow.